-In this setting, \cref{thm:moritastability} preserves geometric stability conditions. \begin{corollary} The functors $\pi^\ast$, $\pi_\ast$ induce homeomorphisms between the closed submanifolds of stability conditions $\Stab_{\rep(G)}(X/G)$ and $\Stab_{\vec_G}(X)$,
+In this setting, \cref{thm:moritastability} preserves geometric stability conditions. \begin{corollary} The functors $\pi^\ast$, $\pi_\ast$ induce biholomorphisms between the closed submanifolds of stability conditions $\Stab_{\rep(G)}(Y)$ and $\Stab_{\vec_G}(X)$,

-where they are mutual inverses up to rescaling the central charge by $|G|$.
+where they are mutually inverse up to rescaling the central charge by $|G|$.
 Moreover, this preserves geometric stability conditions.

 In particular, suppose $\sigma=(\cP_\sigma, Z_\sigma)\in\Stab_{\vec_G}(X)$.
-Then $(\pi^\ast)^{-1}(\sigma)\eqqcolon\sigma_{X/G}=(\cP_{\sigma_{X/G}},Z_{\sigma_{X/G}})\in\Stab_{\rep(G)}(X/G)$ is defined by:
+Then $(\pi^\ast)^{-1}(\sigma)\eqqcolon\sigma_{Y}=(\cP_{\sigma_{Y}},Z_{\sigma_{Y}})\in\Stab_{\rep(G)}(Y)$ is defined by:

-where $\pi^\ast$ is the natural induced map on $K_0(X/G)$. \end{corollary}
+where $\pi^\ast$ is the natural induced map on $\Knum(Y)$. \end{corollary}

 \begin{proof} The correspondence is a direct application of \cref{thm:moritastability}.
 Recall that being $\vec_G$-equivariant is equivalent to being $G$-invariant.
 When $G$ is abelian, being $\rep_G$-equivariant is equivalent to being $\widehat{G}$-invariant.
 In the abelian case, \cref{cor:geometriccorrespondence} is exactly \cite[Theorem 3.3]{dellStabilityConditionsFree2023}.
 The proof that geometric stability conditions are preserved in the abelian case does not use the $\widehat{G}$-action, so it generalises immediately. \end{proof}

 We now describe the $\rep(G)$-action in detail.
 Recall that $\pi_\ast\cO_X$ splits as a direct sum of vector bundles corresponding to the irreducible representations of $G$,